-Mathis not saying much about future as Colts' finale looms
+Mathis announces Colts' season finale will be final NFL game

 “I guarantee he has walked in this building every single day for 14 years and walked into that locker room and looked up and saw his nameplate still up there and a jersey number still up there and said, ‘I’m going to die before I let somebody take this from me.'”

-He just never had to say it aloud.
+He just never had to say it aloud — until Friday.

+“The game of football,” he said, “has been like my best friend.”

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL .